Oral (mouth) biopsy

 Will the biopsy hurt?

 In most cases, biopsies are done using local anaesthetic (an injection is given to numb the area).
-The injection takes a couple of minutes to work and means that the biopsy will be painless.
+The injection takes a couple of minutes to work and means the biopsy will be painless.

 How long will I be in hospital for?